Hudson River State Hospital: History

 The entire facility was built over the last three decades of the 19th century, at great cost.
 Once complete, it would be used as intended for much of the first half of the next century.
 As psychiatry moved away from inpatient treatments, it began to decline in use until its closure at century's end.
-Today, it is slowly deteriorating out of public view as it awaits reuse.
+Today, most of the structures have given way to a shopping plaza, which opened in 2021.